-Muay Thai [มวยไทย] or Thai kickboxing is the national martial arts of the Thai people.
-The origin of muay Thai dates back to ancient times, when wars were fought to preserve the independence of the Thai nation.
+Muay Thai [มวยไทย] or Thai boxing is the national martial arts of the Thai people.
+The origin of muay Thai dates back to ancient times.
 Muay Thai tactics utilizes all parts of the body, namely fists, legs, elbows, and knees.
 Despite its deadly reputation, the spirit of muay Thai is characterized by discipline and respect.
 Today, muay Thai is recognized not only as an international sport and important aspect of Thai culture and heritage, but also a community rooted in self-improvement and the Thai value of respect.

-Muay Thai, like many other styles of Southeast Asian kickboxing, originated as a form of bare hand combat that utilizes all parts of the body.
+Muay Thai, like many other styles of Southeast Asian “boxing”, originated as a form of bare hand combat that utilizes all parts of the body.
 This form of fighting is called muay [มวย] in the Thai language and was utilized by ancient communities to defend against attacks.
 Thus, “muay Thai” in the early sense can refer to different types of muay practiced by the Thai people.
 Each region developed their own techniques of fighting, leading to the formation of systematized combat styles.
 These fighting styles are known today under the umbrella term of “muay boran” [มวยโบราณ] or “muay Thai boran” which means “ancient Thai boxing”.
 Skilled fighters were revered as protectors of communities and caretakers of combat knowledge.
 Muay also served as a form of entertainment in local festivities, especially fairs held on temple grounds.
 Fighters fought in open space, using punctured coconut shell slowly submerged in water to mark the time of each round.
 Later, fighters would construct a form of combat gloves by wrapping tough strands of rope around their fist.
 This practice is known as kard cheuk [คาดเชือก] or rope wrapping and has led to muay boran also being referred to as muay kard chuek [มวยคาดเชือก].